TBD54566975/tbdex/protocol/README.md

 A sequence of associated messages is defined as a message thread.
 This diagram illustrates all possible state sequences for a message thread.
 Each vertex represents a message type.
 Each edge represents who can transition the state of a message thread to the next vertex.

-For example, starting from the top: "A PFI can reply to an `Ask` with a `ConditionalOffer`"
+For example, starting from the top: "A PFI can reply to an `RFQ` with a `Quote`"

 _Note: Assume that any vertex can transition to a `Close` by either participant_